 - For the occupants of an insured motor vehicle, the policy on that motor vehicle;

 - For persons not occupying a motor vehicle, i.e., pedestrians, the policy on any motor vehicle involved in the accident.
 75 Pa.
 CS.
 1713(a).

-You should bring everything you have that’s connected to the incident: photographs, paperwork, documents, letters from the insurance companies, police reports, police report numbers, contact information for any person involved, as well as any and all witnesses.
+You should bring all documentation in your possession that is connected to the incident, including: photographs, paperwork, documents, letters from the insurance companies, police reports, police report numbers, contact information for any person involved, as well as any and all witnesses.

 Workers compensation and Social Security Disability